Ronald Jones II Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Recent Performances

-- In last week's matchup against the Panthers, Jones carried the ball 20 times for 65 yards and scored one touchdown.
+- In last week's outing against the Panthers, Jones carried the ball 20 times for 65 yards and scored one touchdown.

 Jones' Tampa Bay Teammates